wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 ## Simulcast and scalable video coding

-Both simulcast and scalable video coding (including K-SVC modes) MAY be supported by both media servers and WHIP clients.
+Both simulcast and scalable video coding (including K-SVC modes) MAY be supported by both media servers and WHIP clients and negotiated in the SDP O/A.

+If the client supports simulcast and wants to enable it for publishing, it MUST negotiate the support in the SDP offer according to the procedures in {{!RFC8853}} section 5.3.
+A server accepting a simulcast offer MUST create an answer accoding to the procedures {{!RFC8853}} section 5.3.2.

 # Security Considerations